Lwjcasia/BrainRos/Vision/MSFI/README.md

 *Equal contribution.

-The code is modified by https://github.com/fangwei123456/Parallel-Spiking-Neuron.
+The code is available at: https://github.com/dfxue/MSFI

 # Contact